huangshuo343/inverse_design_splitter/README.md

 The training time for 250 epochs is 280 seconds, and the time for generating 1 test structure is about 1 second.

+Our U-Net structure is based on the `voxelmorph` in IEEE TMI: Transactions on Medical Imaging.
+2019. [eprint arXiv:1809.05231](https://arxiv.org/abs/1809.05231)

 If you have any comments or suggestions, please let us know.
 We appreciate all your suggestions.